davealbert/davealbert.github.io/_posts/2016-02-02-agile-and-entrepreneurship-meetup-jeff-gothelf.md

 &nbsp;

-**The biggest takeaways that really had meaning to me were as follows:**
+<h2>The biggest takeaways that really had meaning to me were as follows:</h2>

 * Create a culture of continuous learning (this is learning what your customer responds too, not just learning how to do something)
 * Shipping isn't done.
 Done is when a meaningful change in customer behaviour happens.